The Nest

 How Common Is It For An Agent To Refuse To Show An Offer?

-Honestly, it’s not common because it would cause a significant scandal in most firms.
+It’s uncommon because it would cause a significant scandal in most firms.
 However, it doesn’t mean that it doesn’t happen.
 In fact, at NestApple, we’ve seen it happen with an agent who declined to show an offer from our brokerage, and the result was not good.

-Can You Back out After Delivering Your Offer?
+Can You Back Out After Delivering Your Offer?

-Yes, you can withdraw an offer before signing a formal purchase contract.
-In most states like New York, it’s commonly known that real estate offers aren’t binding until the buyer and seller execute an agreement.
 However, it would help if you were very careful about signing any offer submission form given to you by the listing agent.
-If you sign an offer to purchase form or any other customized offer submission form, you can make yourself vulnerable to a lawsuit if you back out of an accepted offer.
+If you sign an offer to purchase form or any other customized offer submission form, you can be vulnerable to a lawsuit if you back out of an accepted offer.

 While this is rare, we have seen instances such as McCarthy vs. Tobin in Massachusetts, where a judge ruled that

-• an accepted offer was binding because both the seller and the buyer signed an offer to purchase form that contained common contract language.
+• An accepted offer was binding because both the seller and the buyer signed an offer to purchase form that contained common contract language.

-Generally, be very careful about signing anything, mainly if it contains contract-like language.
+Generally, be very careful about signing anything, especially if it contains contract-like language.
 You’re just putting yourself needlessly into a situation where somebody can sue you.
 Don’t do it, especially if you are bidding on property in a market like NYC, where buyers email offers and don’t have to sign anything.

 Written By: Ossiana Tepfenhart